Robbin-Law/Robbin-Law.github.io/anap1525/exercises/up-all-night.md

 title: Up All Night Online School Inventory System
 ---

-The Online school UP ALL NIGHT has an inventory of books students will borrow for their courses.
+The Online school `Up All Night` has an inventory of books students will borrow for their courses.
 These books are shipped to the student.

 When a student registers for a class there is a list of books that go with each course.
 In the inventory file, there is a field that will designate which course the book is associated to.
 If a student creates a registration for Social 20, the system will pull up all active inventory items associated with Social 20.
 A new book order is created when the student registers for classes for the school year.
 An invoice is sent to the student.
 The student will pay for their courses, a receipt issued, then the book order can be processed when shipping and receiving start their process.